eyji-koike/IniciativaArduinoIoT/readmeEnUs.md

 openssl ec -in ec_private.pem -pubout -out ec_public.pem
 ```

 This will create two keys and save them in the cloud editor.
 Open the editor and find your keys.
-Open them, copy and paste into a temporary file for later.
+Open it, copy and paste into a temporary file for later.
 If you are using the shell you don't need to do this.

 >***Important***
 >**Don't share your keys with anyone.
 This represents a security risk to the integrity of your project.**